arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ### Serial1 & Serial2

-The Nano ESP32 features additional hardware serial ports, but these needs to be manually assigned.
+The Nano ESP32 features 2 additional hardware serial ports that have no pre-defined pins, and can be connected to any free GPIO.
+Therefore, to use them, their TX and RX pins need to be manually assigned.

 To use `Serial1` and `Serial2`, you need to initialize them in your program's `setup()` function: